-- 1. The ACD is required by the UK SFTR to make certain disclosures in respect of the Total Return Swaps that it is authorised to use. - 2.
+- 1. The Company is required by the UK SFTR to make certain disclosures in respect of the Total Return Swaps that it is authorised to use. - 2.
 As at the date of this Prospectus, whilst the Company may use Total Return Swaps, it does not currently do so.
 However, the ACD reserves the right to permit the use of such instruments in the future. - 3.
-Where the ACD intends to allow the Company to enter into Total Return Swaps, not less than 60 days' written notice will be given to shareholders.
-In addition, this Prospectus will be updated in accordance with the UK SFTR to include the following: - 3.1 a general description of the Total Return Swaps used and the rationale for their use; - 3.2 overall data to be reported for each type of Total Return Swap, including: - 3.2.1 the types of assets that can be subject to them; - 3.2.2 the maximum proportion of assets under management that can be subject to them; and - 3.2.2 the expected proportion of assets under management that will be subject to them; - 3.3 the criteria used to select counterparties; - 3.4 a description of acceptable collateral; - 3.5 a description of the collateral valuation methodology used and its rationale, and whether daily mark-to-market and daily variation margins are used; - 3.6 a description of the risks linked to Total Return Swaps as well as risks linked to collateral management, and, where applicable, the risks arising from its reuse; - 3.7 a specification of how assets subject to Total Return Swaps and collateral received are safe-kept; - 3.8 a specification of any restrictions (regulatory or self-imposed) on reuse of collateral; and - 3.9 a description of the policy on sharing of return generated by Total Return Swaps.
+Where the ACD intends to allow the Company to enter into Total Return Swaps, not less than 60 days' written notice will be given to shareholders in the Company.
+In addition, this Prospectus will be updated in accordance with the UK SFTR to include the following: - 3.1. a general description of the Total Return Swaps used and the rationale for their use; - 3.2. overall data for each type of Total Return Swap, including: - 3.2.1. the types of assets that can be subject to Total Return Swaps; - 3.2.2. the maximum and expected proportion of assets under management that will be subject to each type of Total Return Swap; - 3.3. the criteria used to select counterparties; - 3.4. a description of acceptable collateral; - 3.5. a description of the collateral valuation methodology used; - 3.6. a description of the risks linked to the Total Return Swaps as well as risks linked to collateral management and, where applicable, the risks arising from its reuse; - 3.7. a specification of how assets subject to Total Return Swaps and collateral is received and safe-kept; - 3.8. a specification of any restrictions on reuse of collateral; and - 3.9. a description of the policy on sharing of return generated by the Total Return Swaps.